Anastasia-Labs/aiken-design-patterns/README.md

 ### Transaction Level Validator Minting Policy

-Very similar to the [stake validator](#stake-validator), this design pattern utilizes a multi-validator comprising of a spend and a minting endpoint.
+Very similar to the [stake validator](#stake-validator), this design pattern couples the spend and minting endpoints of a validator.

-The role of the spendig input is to ensure the minting endpoint executes.
-It does so by looking at the mint field and making sure a non-zero amount of its asset (where its policy is the same as the multi-validator's hash, and its name is specified as a parameter) are getting minted/burnt.
+The role of the spending input is to ensure the minting endpoint executes.
+It does so by looking at the mint field and making sure **only** a non-zero amount of its asset (i.e. its policy is the same as the validator's hash, with its name specified as a parameter) are getting minted/burnt.

 The arbitrary logic is passed to the minting policy so that it can be executed a single time for a given transaction.